 Proposal 1: Adopt N/A for the MU elements other than uncertainty of the RF Power measurement equipment, amplifier uncertainties and influence of noise in FR2 Beam Correspondence tolerance measurement MU.

-Proposal 2: Adopt 0.5 dB for the uncertainty value of amplifier uncertainty (as agreed in R5-215319 [4] Proposal 4) in FR2 Beam Correspondence tolerance measurement MU.
+Proposal 2: Adopt 2.1 dB for the uncertainty value of amplifier uncertainty in FR2 Beam Correspondence tolerance measurement MU.

-Proposal 3: In the absence of a CDF reference cure and to enable progress on this priority 1 test case, adopt 1.0dB (systematic error) as influence of noise(SNR) for FR2 Beam Correspondence tolerance measurement MU as proposed in [3] for FR2 relative power measurement MU.
+Proposal 3: In the absence of a CDF reference cure and to enable progress on this priority 1 test case, select one of the 3 options below:

+Option 3.1: Adopt 1.0dB (systematic error) as influence of noise(SNR) for FR2 Beam Correspondence tolerance measurement MU as proposed in [3] for FR2 relative power measurement MU.

+Option 3.2: Open an action point for UE vendors to provide typical ∆EIRPBC CDFs knowing the complete ERP1 vs link angle and EIRP2 vs link angle data sets so further analysis can be carried out.

+Option 3.3:

+ΔSNRBC=10*log101+1010*log1010∆SNRSC10-1+Max∆EIRPBC10

+, where MaxEIRPBC is the 85%-tile requirement value for the beam correspondence tolerance requirement and ΔSNRSC is the influence of noise of EIRP spherical coverage test for a given frequency range.

+Option 3.4: In case cancellation of influence of noise would be considered, the influence of noise would be defeined bythe following equation.

+ΔSNRBC=∆SNRSC-10*log101+1010*log1010∆SNRSC10-1+Max∆EIRPBC10

+, where MaxEIRPBC is the 85%-tile requirement value for the beam correspondence tolerance requirement and ΔSNRSC is the influence of noise of EIRP spherical coverage test for a given frequency range.However, as SNRBC would be negative, the worst case for the MU will be that influence of noise is fully cancelled out, i.e. SNRBC=0.

-Proposal 4: Adopt +/- 0.4dB (as expanded uncertainty) for Uncertainty of the RF Power measurement equipment as proposed in [3].
+Proposal 4: Adopt [+/- 0.4dB] (as expanded uncertainty) for Uncertainty of the RF Power measurement equipment as proposed in [3].

-Proposal 5: Define total Beam Correspondence tolerance MU as +/- 1.63dB.